 There was also a Judge Dredd equivalent known as Judge Dredd: The Mega Collection.

 Best of 2000 AD

 Want to sample a mix of classics and modern masterpieces?
-Then the upcoming Best of 2000 AD is a way to go.
-Each 200-page collects material from the anthology’s 45-year history and is a perfect introduction to what 2000 AD has to offer.
-Additionally, each volume will include an essay from prominent comics journalists and pop culture writers – some of which have written for this site!
+Then the Best of 2000 AD is a way to go.
+Each 200-page collection includes material from the anthology’s 45-year history and is a perfect introduction to what 2000 AD has to offer.
+Additionally, each volume will include an essay from prominent comics journalist and pop culture writers – some of which have written for this site!

 How to catch up on a series